Bleach: Chlorine-based bleaches

 Chlorine-based bleaches are found in many household "bleach" products, as well as in specialized products for hospitals, public health, water chlorination, and industrial processes.

 The grade of chlorine-based bleaches is often expressed as percent active chlorine.
-One gram of a 100% active chlorine bleach has the same bleaching power as one gram of elemental chlorine.
+One gram of 100% active chlorine bleach has the same bleaching power as one gram of elemental chlorine.

-The most common chlorine-based bleaches are:
+The most common chlorine-based bleaches are the following: